Goldman Sachs highlights diversity in new partner class

 Goldman named 69 new partners two years ago during Solomon’s first year in the role.

-Reporting by Matt Scuffham in New York and Noor Zainab Hussain in Bengaluru; Editing by Aditya Soni and Jonathan Oatis
+Reporting by Matt Scuffham and Krystal Hu in New York and Noor Zainab Hussain in Bengaluru; Editing by Aditya Soni, Jonathan Oatis and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.